-Victoria Gutfreund- 33rd, Special Projects
+Victoria Gutfreund- 35th, Building Design and Special Projects

-Will Hanson- 1st, Waramaug
+Will Hanson- 4th, Waramaug

-Will, a camper through the Wilderness Trip, joins the staff after completing his freshman year at Tufts University.
+Will, a camper through the Wilderness Trip, joins the staff after completing his junior year at Tufts University.
 In Waramaug, he will help with canoeing, archery, riflery, sailing and more.
 Will hails from Bronx, NY.

-Diane Hare- 35th, Head of Tutoring, the Dunmore Choir, Jazz Band, and campus tours
+Diane Hare- 38th, Head of Tutoring, the Dunmore Choir, Jazz Band, and campus tours

-Laurie Hare- 46th, Head of Arts and Crafts
+Laurie Hare- 47th, Head of Arts and Crafts

 For many years, Laurie has made A&C one of the most popular activities at camp.
 Her talents go far beyond the confines of the arts and crafts building, however, as she helps out in many other ways, big and small.
 In the off-season she resides in Vashon, WA, where she is an occupational therapist.

-Pete Hare- 43rd, Camp Director
+Pete Hare- 45th, Camp Director

 Pete became Camp Director in 2001 after many years on staff, including 11 as Wiantinaug Director.
 He is also the Executive Director of the Keewaydin Foundation.
 A history and Spanish teacher for 20 years, he lives in Middlebury, VT.
 In the off-season he enjoys playing basketball, mountain biking, and hiking the trails of Moosalamoo with his trusty dog, Archie.

-Larry Hayes- 30th, Riflery and Archery
+Larry Hayes- 32nd, Riflery and Archery

-Marianne Hayes- 29th, Store
+Marianne Hayes- 31st, Store